qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 For example, you can disable indexing during the upload process, and enable it immediately after the upload is finished.
 As a result, you will not waste extra computation resources on rebuilding the index.

+The following command enables indexing for segments that have more than 10000 kB of vectors stored:

 ```http
 PATCH /collections/{collection_name}